martinit18/nested_fit/README.md

 - Correction of some bugs in the python library
 - Additional folder with exercises is now available
 - Installation instructions now available
+- Compatible now with intel fortran (options to change in Makefile)